Lemoncode/svelte-workshop/03-slot-card/README.md

 ```

 - So far so good, but what if we want to include a new slot for the card heading?
-  We can used named slots, let's do some refactor:
+  We can use named slots, let's do some refactor:

 _./src/common/card.svelte_